project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/110-marcus-link-regen-farming-isnt-enough-we-need-regenerative-enterprises.md

 ---
-title: 110 Marcus Link, Regen farming isn’t enough, we need regenerative enterprises
+title: 110 Marcus Link Regen Farming Isnt Enough We Need Regenerative Enterprises
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-03-30)